1930 – 2013

 Rubin represented the United States in three Bermuda Bowls and three Olympiads earning three silver medals and one gold, and a total of 19 NABC titles.
 Over a span of four decades, Rubin enjoyed successful partnerships with Chuck Burger, Phil Feldesman, Bill Grieve, Freddie Hamilton, Ossie Jacoby, Vic Mitchell, Curtis Smith, Paul Soloway, and Ron Von der Porten.

+Rubin raised his family in his beloved, adopted home town of Paramus, NJ, where in the mid 1960s, the Mayor of Paramus honored him with the proclamation of Ira Rubin day recognizing his exceptional bridge tournament accomplishments during that period.
 In his last years, Rubin became more easygoing according to his son Eric.
 “He enjoyed reminiscing about past tournament triumphs and current bridge conundrums with his bridge friends.
 He became a lovable grandfather, father and friend.”

 Rubin is survived by his sons Eric and Jeffrey, his beloved grand-children Danielle, Michelle, David and Jacob, and a daughter Loribeth.